olvaffe/olv-notes/graphics/apps/chromium.md

 - features
   - features are defined everywhere
     - `find -name '*_features.cc'` for most of them
+    - they are defined by `BASE_FEATURE`
+      - there are more than 4K features
+      - each feature has a name and is enabled/disabled by default
     - `--enable-features=Foo,Bar` is just another switch parsed by `FeatureList::InitializeInstance`
       - `FeatureList::RegisterOverride` is called on each enabled feature with